Exiled Venezuela lawmakers chosen to lead anti-Maduro fight

 Although no longer the harbinger of hope he was when he rose from obscurity amid a wave of street protests to challenge Maduro’s rule, he remains a popular figure in the otherwise rudderless opposition, admired for his bravery and commitment to the cause of Venezuela’s democracy if not for always delivering results.
 He’s expected to be among those who will compete in opposition primaries this year to see who runs against Maduro in 2024.

+U.S. State Department spokesman Ned Price said Tuesday that the U.S. stands ready to work with any individual, or collective body, chosen by the 2015 National Assembly to represent it.

+“Our approach to Nicolás Maduro has not changed,” Price said Tuesday.
+“He is illegitimate.
+We support the 2015 National Assembly as the only remaining vestige of democracy in Venezuela.”

-Goodman contributed to this report from Miami.
+Goodman reported from Miami.